gruntwork-io/terragrunt/_docs/migration_guides/upgrading_to_terragrunt_0.12.x.md

 }
 ```

+Note: when switching from Terragrunt v0.11.x to v0.12.x, you also need to change the `encrypt` setting from a string (e.g. `"true"`) to a boolean (e.g. `true` without the quotes).

 ### Switch from Terragrunt locking to Terraform locking

 Remove any `lock { ... }` blocks from your Terragrunt configurations, as these are no longer supported.